ronakupadhyaya/SQL-Injection/exercise2.md

 ## Part 2: Fix XSS vulnerabilities

-Clone the `steal-this-app` GitHub repo.
+Clone the `steal-this-app` GitHub repo (if you have not done so yet).
 The vulnerabilities are in `steal-this-app/views/messenger.hbs`

 Replace triple-brace Handlebars references with secure double-brace